fuesika/mmtl/README.md

 along with TNT; see the file COPYING.
 If not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

+NEWS

+July 21, 2004

+After much struggling, waiting, deciding, waiting some more, and eventually approving, TNT and MMTL are being released under the GNU General Public License.
+For the first time, these relatively straight-foward signal integrity tools are available to the public at large.
+See http://mmtl.sourceforge.net/ for the distribution.